gerardjoreilly/gerardjoreilly.github.io/_pages/cv.md

 Other Qualifications
 ======
+* Approved by the Italian Ministry of Universities and Research’s National Scientific Committee as qualified to hold the rank of Full Professor in Structural and Geotechnical Engineering (2025 - 2037)

-* Approved by the Italian Ministry of Universities and Research’s National Scientific Committee as qualified to hold the rank of Associate Professor in Structural and Geotechnical Engineering
+* Approved by the Italian Ministry of Universities and Research’s National Scientific Committee as qualified to hold the rank of Associate Professor in Structural and Geotechnical Engineering (2022 - 2031)